RC Lens: The good years and the fall

 Lens' steady progress continued, and after finishing second in the league behind Nantes, they managed to qualify to the UEFA Cup.
-They knocked out Swedish club Malmö FF, and more impressively, the strong Italian club Lazio.
+They knocked out Swedish club Malmö FF, and the strong Italian club Lazio.
 After an away defeat (2–0), they won 6–0 at the Stade Bollaert-Delelis after extra-time.
-Unfortunately, after this rare international exploit for a French club, they were then eliminated by East German side 1.
+They were then eliminated by East German side 1.
 FC Magdeburg.
-Worse still, the club went back to the second division in 1978.
+The club was relegated to the second division in 1978.

-The step backwards was very brief and immediate promotion back to the French elite level was achieved in 1979 with Roger Lemerre as head coach.
+The club secured immediate promotion back to the French elite level in 1979 with Roger Lemerre as head coach.
 During the 1980s, Gérard Houllier and Joachim Marx succeeded him.
 These were great gains to the team, even though the club lost important players such as Didier Sénac, Gaëtan Huard and Philippe Vercruysse.